FAQ

 Is Namecoin anonymous?

-Like Bitcoin, Namecoin is not automatically anonymous.
+Like Bitcoin, issuing Namecoin transactions is not automatically anonymous.
 A thorough description of Bitcoin’s poor anonymity properties is outside the scope of this FAQ.

 Namecoin anonymity is experimental and unaudited.
 Don’t rely on it more than is warranted for your safety.